 There are other devices around the home which we couldn’t measure easily – for example a big rack of X10 dimmers and appliance modules in the loft, various central heating components etc.

 It’s something very few of us do, but we should all be looking at power consumption figures for the products we buy, especially fridges and freezers – where you should go for A+ or better.
 Things have got a lot better in recent times with retailers showing annual running costs for appliances now.

 Fridges and Freezers are more difficult to measure because of the stop / start nature of their motors.
-In the next part of this review series we’ll look at a high-tech energy monitor that can give you most of this information, including for individual appliance, with out all this hard work…
+In a future part of this review series we’ll look at a high-tech energy monitor that can give you most of this information, including for individual appliance, with out all this hard work…